w314/notes/oracleNotes/odbCursor.md

         -- declare variables to store data like before BEGIN
     -- set department value
+    -- if value would have been set declaration
-    v_dept_id := 20;
+    -- it would now be updated with the new value below v_dept_id := 20;
     -- open cursor, its select query is executed now -- using the department value we just set